DiveshJ8/Scrum_Team_Patient_Intake_Kiosk/README.md

 d) Estimated in story points - 2

 J.
-a) Title - Database interface - User check-in notification to Front office staff
+a) Title - Inform Front office staff regarding check-in
-b) User story opening sentence - As a patient I want to be able to send an automated notification to the front office staff when I have finished checking in and completed the patient intake forms so that they can review that information, confirm my check-in and pass it along to the doctor.
+b) User story opening sentence - As a patient I want the front office staff to know that I have finished checking in and completed the patient intake forms so that they can review that information, confirm my check-in and pass it along to the doctor.
-c) Additional Details - Once the patient enters all the details, and confirms it by submitting it, the data should be inserted into the database.
-Once the data is successfully inserted into the database, a notification should be sent to the front office staff.
+c) Additional Details - Once the patient enters all the details, and confirms it by submitting it, the data should be saved by the hospital.
+Once the data is successfully saved the front office staff should be notified.
 d) Estimated in story points - 3

 13. URL for Product Backlog : https://www.pivotaltracker.com/projects/2533031